NeonGeckoCom/neon-docs/docs/skill_development/user-interaction/README.md

 ---
 description: >-
-  Now that you have the basics, learn about how to interact get input and create meaningful interactions with Users of your Skill.
+  Now that you have the basics, learn about how to interact, get input and create meaningful interactions with Users of your Skill.
 ---